asharer/data-science-work/c06-covid19-assignment.md

 **Observations**:

-  - Currently (7/28/2020), Trousdale TN has the most cases per 100,000 residents, and it has a population of 9,573.
+  - Currently (8/1/2020), Trousdale TN has the most cases per 100,000 residents, and it has a population of 9,573.
+It has 44.8 times more cases per 100,000 persons than the mean.
   - Similarly, Hancock GA has the most deaths per 100,000 residents, and it has a population of 8,535.
+It has 33.9 timies more deaths per 100,000 persons than the mean.
   - New York City does not show up in the top 10; it did not manage to get a population value because it lacks a fips value, as it actually occupies multiple counties.
+(I will fix this later.
+My fix will not put it in the top 10 for cases per 100,000 persons, but for now, it remains in the top 10 for deaths per 100,000 persons.
+Based on the cases data, though, it will likely not be long before NYC drops out of the top 10 for deaths per 100,000, as well.)

 ## Self-directed EDA